muhammad-fakhri/Dicoding-PWA/README.md

 # Vanir
 Guide for Football in England.
 PWA Project for submission 2 in Dicoding PWA Course
+Deployed on firebase and use workbox in service worker

 ### Satisfy Your Curiosity !